Panamic Bonnet Shell

 Panamic Bonnet Shell, Semicassis centiquadrata.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, January 2014.
 Size: 4.0 cm (1.6 inches) x 3.0 cm (1.2 inches).

-The Panamic Bonnet, Semicassis centiquadrata (Valenciennes, 1832), is a gastropod mollusk member of the Cassidae Family of Helmets.
-They are also known as the Centiquadrata Helmet and in Mexico as casco granuloso del Pacifico.
-The shell has a globe-like shape with a low spire that is sharply pointed and a knobbed shoulder.
+Description: The Panamic Bonnet Shell is globose in shape, with a low spire that is sharply pointed and a knobbed shoulder.
 They are marked with evenly-spaced ribs spiraling down the body whorl.
-The aperture is wide in the center and narrows at both ends; the outer lip is thick and the inner lip of the aperture is wide, with a granular texture.
+The aperture is wide in the center and narrows at both ends.
+The outer lip of the aperture is thick and toothed.
+The inner lip is wide, with a granular texture.
 The shell is ivory colored, usually with spiral bands of brown or light orange.
 In some individuals, these bands are interrupted by ivory axial lines, yielding a pattern of squares.
 Panamic Bonnet Shells reach a maximum of 8.3 cm (3.3 inches) in length and 6.2 cm (2.5 inches) in height.